sbdfh/XiP/README.md

 ~~~
 from xip import XiP

-gen = XiP() # If no seed is provided, then XiP initializes using urandom
+gen = XiP() # If no seed is provided, then XiP initializes using system randomness
 X = gen.random(100)

 ... # use X to feed your application with randomness